 According to the report detailing the NSW, the new model led to more trust between clients and social workers, an increase in opportunities to shape care plans, higher levels of client satisfaction, and some promising evidence that clients were more able to live the types of lives they were hoping for.

 This specific project may or may not end up reflecting where care strategies go moving forward, but either way, it is a window into the care goals that social workers typically strive for in this area.
 Common goals include promoting independence and agency on day-to-day life decisions among clients, ensuring they have access to support services they need and that care plans align with personal requirements.
 Working toward these three goals are key to social services in this sector.

 Social work efforts for adults with disabilities aren’t exclusive to the individual client, either.
 A published workshop from the National Association of Social Workers (NASW) highlighted that many social services targeted at individuals with disabilities must also focus on the family, as many of the challenges that come with having a disability have a far-reaching impact on families and lead to a need for holistic care strategies.

 Providing care for adults with disabilities

 Functioning as a social worker for adults with disabilities and their families often means being prepared to offer a wide range of services.
 Pursuing an MSW degree can give you access to the course materials and practical learning opportunities needed to help you advance into this specialized field.
-The online MSW at Regis College can allow you to take classes at your convenience.
+The online masters of social work can allow you to take classes at your convenience.
 Contact us today to learn more about how we can help you achieve your goals.